krasimir/blog-posts/JavaScriptsequencingfunctioncalls/post.md

 What is coming to every javascript function, i.e. the *arguments* object, is not exactly an array.
 It doesn't have *shift* method, so I simply create a real array and add all the sent functions there.
 After that the first method of the newly array is fetched and called.
 In its callback the run method is fired again.
 The process continues till there is no more commands.

-Later I decided that I don't want to write *function(res, next) { ... }* all the time.
+Later I decided that I don't want to write *function(res, next) { ... }* every time.
 It will be nice if I can type something like:

 	Chain.run(
 		[cd, "D:/work/projects"],